 We always seek the best possible settlement for our clients and regularly instruct leading barristers and QCs in order to achieve settlement on the best possible terms.

 Added value services

-Our asbestos team are caring and compassionate and are backed by the Legal 500.
+Our asbestos team is caring and compassionate and is backed by the Legal 500.

 Our clients also have access to Anglia Asbestos Disease Support Group as to members of the general public who have also been affected by mesothelioma and other asbestos diseases.